 Increased The Thyroid Hormonal Levels

-Naltrexone for weight loss can help increase total triiodothyronine (TT3) levels and improve the conversion of total thyroxine (TT4) to total triiodothyronine (TT3).
-Furthermore, LDN has been shown to improve the immune system and reduce autoantibodies in some autoimmune condition.
-These two reasons are why low dose naltrexone is used for Hashimoto’s thyroiditis.
-Naltrexone helps in weight loss in this case because thyroidal gland destruction combined with autoantibodies results in increased mass in people.
+Vivitrol for weight loss can help increase total triiodothyronine (TT3) levels and improve the conversion of total thyroxine (TT4) to total triiodothyronine (TT3).
+Furthermore, LDN has been shown to improve the immune system and reduce autoantibodies in some autoimmune conditions.
+These two reasons are why low-dose naltrexone is used for Hashimoto’s thyroiditis.
+LDN helps in weight loss in this case because thyroidal gland destruction combined with autoantibodies results in increased mass in people.

 Outcome Of Concomitant Side Effects